 - Of course, check the air filter in your indoor air return (replace it every 90 days but check it once a month)

 Or, you can simply follow this visual guide for step-by-step maintenance if you really have no idea what you’re doing.
-And hey, you can always call in a Nashville air conditioning contractor if you get stuck.
+And hey, you can always call in an air conditioning contractor if you get stuck.

 - system controls